Pennsylvania Route 14

 Pennsylvania Route 14 (PA 14) is a Pennsylvania highway that runs for 52 mi.
-It runs from U.S. Route 15 (US 15) in Trout Run, Pennsylvania to the New York-Pennsylvania border at Fassett, Pennsylvania, co-signed with US 6 for a short distance in Troy.
+It runs from Interstate 99 (I-99) in Trout Run, Pennsylvania to the New York-Pennsylvania border at Fassett, Pennsylvania, co-signed with US 6 for a short distance in Troy.
 The highway continues in New York as New York State Route 14 (NY 14).

 It once extended south all the way to the Maryland border, following Lycoming Creek Road, High Street, Hepburn Street, Market Street and East Third Street through the Williamsport area.
 It roughly followed the Susquehanna Trail to Northumberland, US 11 to Shamokin Dam, US 15 to York Springs, and PA 94 to Maryland.

 Route description

-PA 14 begins at US 15 in Trout Run in Lycoming County and heads northeast, paralleling Lycoming Creek.
+PA 14 begins at I-99/US 15 in Trout Run in Lycoming County and heads northeast, paralleling Lycoming Creek.
 It then turns more northerly at Bodines before crossing into Tioga County.
 It runs through Roaring Branch before entering Bradford County.

 In Bradford County, PA 14 provides access to Grover, then forms a short concurrency with PA 414, splitting up in Canton.
 North of Canton, PA 14 passes through Alba before serving as the west terminus of PA 514 south of Troy.
 At Troy, PA 14 joins with US 6.
 PA 14 then splits off to the north to Columbia Cross Roads.
 PA 14 then runs through Snedekerville, Gillett, and Fassett before crossing the New York state line and becoming NY 14.